 The Confessions Of A Reformed Racist

-As a kid and even as a young adult I’d never identify as Irish.
-I hated the Irish in the same way most people hate drivers who cut them off.
-It was only upon recent reflection that I realized that I am essentially a reformed racist.
-I was an absolute bigot a few years ago.
-It was surprisingly easy.
+As a kid and a young adult, I’d never identify as Irish.
+Why?
+Well, I hated them in the same way most people hate drivers who cut them off.
+Really, it was only upon recent reflection that I realized I’m essentially a reformed racist.
+Apparently, it is all too easy to be a bigot.

 Steadily I was able to accumulate some friends, other English kids, or Polish, which is another hated minority in Ireland.
 Secondary school was a little better for me because my main bully could no longer use the fact she was related to the principal to get out of trouble.
 It was still hell though, especially since a few of the teachers would get in on the action, and do things such as have me translate “I hate the English” into French.

-t was a painful time when the adults joined in, but further cemented the idea that the irish were evil into my head.
+It was a painful time when the adults joined in but further cemented the idea that the Irish were evil into my head.
 There were a few teachers who were genuinely kind to me.
 They recognised that I was being bullied and offered me support.
 I thought of them as exceptions to a rule.
 That all Irish were evil except X and Y. Looking back I can see the real problem.
 I had created a self-fulfilling prophecy, I believed the Irish were racist so I was antagonistic towards them.
 I wasn’t seeing them as individuals I was just seeing them as one big disease.
-Anything good they did I viewed as admirable because I felt they were working aainst their naturally evil nature.
+Anything good they did I viewed as admirable because I felt they were working against their naturally evil nature.

-I couldn’t see my hypocricy.
+I couldn’t see my hypocrisy.
 It’s really difficult to change your way of thinking and I doubt that I would have been able to change at all if I had stayed in Ireland.